oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.23 Multiple Use of Same CVE

-It must be tested that a CVE is not used in multiple vulnerability items.
+It MUST be tested that a CVE is not used in multiple vulnerability items.

 The relevant path for this test is: